Skip to content

 Downtown Perth skyline in Australia at twilight

 Perth is one of the closest Australian cities to Southeast Asia.
-It is about 3 hours away from Bali by plane, and 5 to 7 hours away from the cities of Bangkok, Jakarta, Singapore, and other Asian cities.
+By plane, it is about 3 hours from Bali and 5 to 7 hours from Bangkok, Jakarta, Singapore, and other Asian cities.

-Perth is one of the most isolated major cities in the world.
-The nearest city to it, with a population of over 100,000, is Adelaide.
+The city is one of the most isolated major cities in the world.
+Adelaide is the nearest city to it, with a population of over 100,000.
 It is about 2,104 km away from Perth.
 Perth is geographically closer to Dili, East Timor (about 2,785 km) and Jakarta, Indonesia (about 3,002 km) than to Sydney (about 3,300 km).

 Perth is the capital of Western Australia.
 It is home to the Parliament and the Supreme Court of the states.
 It is also the seat of government and the residence of the Governor of Western Australia.